Loading...

 Summary

-There is a thorough reassessment of the relation between Hellenism and Christianity, both in general and as this is demonstrated in Origen's work.
-The author takes the opportunity to exonerate the Alexandrian from the traditional charge that he compromised his theology by mingling it with much of the substance of Platonist and Stoic philosophy.
-This old fallacy has resulted in Origen being regarded as one of the chief architects of the Hellenization of Christianity.
+There is a reassessment of the relation between Hellenism and Christianity, both in general and as this is demonstrated in Origen's work.
+The author takes the opportunity to exonerate the Alexandrian from the traditional charge that he compromised his theology by mingling it with much of the substance of Platonist and Stoic philosophy: an old fallacy which has resulted in Origen being regarded as one of the chief architects of the Hellenization of Christianity.

-Equally original is the thesis that Origen does have an eschatology, which is expounded in detail in this book.
-As a matter of fact, this is the case of an intensely and fervently eschatological thought, determined by notions such as providence - prophecy - promise - expectation - realization - faith - hope - waiting - fulfilment - end.
+Origen does have an eschatology, which is expounded in detail.
+In fact, this is the case of an intensely and fervently eschatological thought, determined by notions such as providence - prophecy - promise - expectation - kairos - realization - faith - hope - waiting - fulfilment - end.
 A thought earnestly oriented towards a promised, and thus expected, end.

 Details